 Cumulative Satisfactory Academic Progress

 In addition, a student must have a 70% cumulative completion rate of the hours attempted to continue eligibility for federal financial aid.
-Also outlined is the Satisfactory Academic Appeal process.
-Qualitative Measure grades and a grade point requirement listed to stay within Satisfactory Academic Progress standards as listed below.
+Also outlined is the Satisfactory Academic Progress Appeal process, qualitative measure grades and a grade point requirement listed to stay within satisfactory academic progress standards as listed below.
 A 2.0 GPA is required to be considered in good academic standing at Westminster College.

 Timetable for Review

-Students’ records will be reviewed at the end of each academic year to determine whether they are in compliance with the Satisfactory Progress Policy.
-The academic year ends with May Term and will include any period of time during the academic year the student was enrolled.
+Students’ records will be reviewed at the end of each academic year to determine whether they are in compliance with the satisfactory academic progress policy.
+The academic year ends with Spring Term and will include any period of time during the academic year the student was enrolled.
 Students who have grade changes that affect academic progress after it has been reviewed are responsible for notifying the Financial Aid Office so that their progress may be re-reviewed for compliance.
 Grade changes, including incomplete grade updates, affecting student eligibility for financial aid must be on file with the Registrar’s Office prior to the first date of classes in the next semester of enrollment in order for the student’s record to be re-reviewed for satisfactory progress in that semester.

-Students enrolled in the Professional Master of Business Administration (PMBA) Program will be reviewed for compliance with the Satisfactory Progress Policy using grade or grade equivalencies.
+Students enrolled in the Professional Master of Business Administration (PMBA) Program will be reviewed for compliance with the satisfactory academic progress policy using grade or grade equivalencies.
 Grades of "EX" (Exceeds Project Standards) are regarded as equivalent to "A" level work; grades of "M" (Meets Project Standards) are regarded as equivalent to "B" or "C" level work; grades of "DN" (Does Not Meet Project Standards) are regarded as equivalent to "D" or "F" level work.
 Grades of "EX" and "M" will be counted as credit hours completed while grades of "DN" will not be counted as credit hours completed.

 Grade Reports Special Note